A missing woman was found dead in her septic tank, officials say. Her longtime handyman was charged with murder.

 The public defender’s office, which is representing Demich, did not immediately respond to The Washington Post’s request for comment late Monday.

 Cole’s friends grew suspicious when they hadn’t heard from her for several days, the report says.
 Cole was a creature of habit, they told investigators.
-She posted daily sunset pictures on her social media, stayed in constant contact with her friends, and never missed an event or appointment, court documents say.
+She posted daily sunset pictures on her social media accounts, stayed in regular contact with her friends and never missed an event or appointment, court documents say.

 But in the days following Feb.
 24, the last time her friends saw her, something was off — Cole’s car hadn’t been in front of her home for days, she didn’t show up to a party on Feb.
 25 or a subsequent doctor’s appointment, and she wasn’t responding to texts and phone calls, the sheriff said.